Potential for the discovery of the protophobic boson at the STCF: Model and Parametrisation

 The partial widths are straightforward to compute both above \(\Lambda_\mathrm{QCD}\) and below the pion mass, for which

 where, \(n_c^f=1,3\) for leptons and quarks respectively.
-However, for \(m_X\sim \Lambda_\mathrm{QCD}\), we have to compute the decay widths to final state hadrons, using an appropriate effective Lagrangian.
-A variety of approximate techniques are used to compute the decay widths in this region.
-We implement the data-driven approach within the vector meson dominance framework, as given in Ref.~\cite{Ilten:2018crw}, to get the widths.
-Specifically, we use the companion package of Ref.~\cite{Ilten:2018crw}, \textsf{DarkCast}\footnote{\href{https://gitlab.com/philten/darkcast}{https://gitlab.com/philten/darkcast}, GNU GPL V2} to obtain the decay widths.
-We have shown the partial widths and the branching fractions of the \(X\)-boson in \cref{fig:BR} for \(\Gamma_\mathrm{DS}=0\).
+However, for \(m_X\sim \Lambda_\mathrm{QCD}\), we have to compute the decay widths to final state hadrons, using an appropriate effective Lagrangian. \refone{Detailed discussions on the decay widths can be found in~\cite{Alexander:2016aln, Ilten:2018crw}.}